gazetransformer/gazetransformer/README.md

 ![Alt Text](sample_output/64.gif)

-Sample results of our model can be found in the 'sample_output' folder.
+Sample results of our model can be found in the [sample_output'](sample_output) folder.

 The dotted rectangles represent ground truth human and object locations, while solid rectangles represent model predictions.

+Correctly classified atomic-level labels are in green, while incorrectly classified labels are in red and above their corresponding ground truth labels.

 <!--
 **gazetransformer/gazetransformer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.